TomKrauss/pks-edit/doc/manual/configuration.md

 # Configuration

-The basic PKS-Edit configuration of PKS-Edit is stored in a file named `pksedit.ini` located in the `pks_sys` directory.
+The basic PKS-Edit configuration of PKS-Edit is stored in a file named `pkseditini.json` located in the `pks_sys` directory.
 Note, that all PKS-Edit configuration files are placed in the `pks_sys` sub-folder of the PKS-Edit installation folder.
 You may set the overall PKS-Edit options by pressing the COG icon in the toolbar or via menu "Extra->Settings".